-The below guideline is for classic panels.
+The below guidelines are for classic panels.
 CPDP welcomes alternative types of sessions such as roundtable discussions, workshops or formats with more interaction between the participants than a traditional panel.
-In that case the chair and moderator roles can be given a twist.
+In that case, the moderator and speaker roles can be given a twist.

+As of 2020, CPDP has decided to merge the role of the chair and the moderator.
+As a consequence, each panel discussion has only one moderator.
 The moderator acts as the facilitator.
-S/he sets the agenda, keeps the discussions on track, balances panelist participation, brings out differing opinions by asking the right questions and clarifies any confusion and intervenes as needed, especially if one of the panelists is dominating the conversation.
-The moderator starts working with the panelists several days in advance.
-S/he informs the panelists about the structure, flow and timing of the panel discussion.
-S/he discusses with each the points they will cover in order to ensure a meaningful discussion and to make sure their presentations do not overlap.
+She sets the agenda, keeps the discussions on track, balances panelist participation, brings out differing opinions by asking the right questions and clarifies any confusion and intervenes as needed, especially if one of the panelists is dominating the conversation.
+As a moderator, we kindly ask you to take care of the following: